calumryan/indieweb-guides/version-2-eleventy/browse/webmentions-overview.md

 title: An overview of Webmentions
 excerpt: ""
 categories: browse
-tags: [guide,Webmentions]
+tags: [guide,webmentions]
-primary_tag: Sharing your content
+primary_tag: webmentions
-secondary_tag: Webmentions
+secondary_tag: sharing-your-content

-identifier: webmentions
 ---
 The purpose of Webmentions is to help standardise and facilitate the kind of reactions or interactions you may be familiar with on social media platforms such as comments, shared links, replies and likes.